springlockstudio/conch/docs/api/ui.md

 ### opened()

-A vide source that stores if the UI is enbaled or not.
+A vide source that stores if the UI is enabled or not.
 When called with a boolean, sets it to that boolean.
 Otherwise, returns the currently stored boolean.

 - **Type**